 Formation of large, linear, light orange pustules mainly on the upper side of leaves.
 Occasionally, they also appear on leaf sheaths, peduncles, awns and panicles in case of heavy infection.
 These pustules are often grouped in clusters.
 With time, they become light brown and extensive chlorosis and leaf senescence also develop on the leaves.
-However, the infection rarely kill whole plants.
+However, the infection rarely kills whole plants.
 The development of necrosis reduces the photosynthetic rates of the plant, which in turn reduces growth and yield.
-Grains are often shriveled and their quality reduced.
+Grains are often shriveled and of reduced quality.
 Heavy infections also makes plants more sensitive to drought conditions, which can cause death in case of adverse weather.

 No biological treatments are known against this disease.
-If you know of any, please contact us, we will be happy to hear from it.
+If you know of any, please contact us - we will be happy to hear of it.